-Staff were observed to carry out hand hygiene at appropriate times and to use PPE in accordance with the regional guidance.
+Staff in general were observed to carry out hand hygiene at appropriate times and to use PPE in accordance with the regional guidance; where minimal deficits were identified these were discussed with the manager for immediate review and action as appropriate.
 Staff use of PPE and hand hygiene was regulary monitored by the manager and records kept.